dgaidula/brafton-wordpress-plugin/README.md

 Brafton Content Importer
 ==================
 We have the feed why so many settings options.
-If youc an figure out whether an option should be enabled based on feed, go ahead and make it happen.
+If you can figure out whether an option should be enabled based on feed, go ahead and make it happen silently.
+Makes use of redundant curl calls.

+todo:
+Remove unnecessary settings with validation.
+Add priority to log errors in preparation for dynamic email alerts.
+Add Video Validation class and validate video feed fields.
+Reassign brafton_log statements in article and video importer classes to validation class for readability.
+Add brafton content class to join duplicate code found in article and video classes.
+Make sure images are not duplicated.
+Clean up code for consistency.

 Dependencies:
 PHP 5.3 or newer, cURL and DOMXML libraries, and MYSQL 5.0 database or newer.